25 From 78: My Favorite Films Of 1978

 Game of Death (1978)

-And while lately, the genre has taken many strides forward as far as being taken more seriously as a cinematic artform, watching the ideas that Bruce set upon this early "kung fu flick" always make me wonder about the potential that the original Dragon must have dreamed, strived and hoped for.
+Fortunately, with the global success of Asian style action film franchises such as Ong-Bak and the Raid, the New Millenium has seen the genre take many strides forward as far as being taken more seriously as a viable cinematic artform.
+Still, every time I look at the ideas that Bruce was trying to explore in this early "kung fu flick", I can't help but wonder about the potential that the original Dragon must have dreamt, strived and hoped for within the type of cinema that his fist furiously made famous.

 The Brink's Job (1978)